TEST 2: Exhaust Gases Shooting Out Of The Radiator

 TEST 3: Cylinder Compression Test

-Thread in the compression tester by hand, on the first spark plug hole you're gonna's start with.
+Thread in the compression tester by hand, on the first spark plug hole you're gonna' start with.

 Do not use any tools to tighten the compression tester.
 Hand tightening the compression tester is more than enough to get the proper results.

-Have a helper crank the engine.
-Your job is to observe the compression tester.
+Have a helper crank the engine as you observe the compression tester.

 OK, let's take a look at what your results mean:

-CASE 1: All cylinder compression readings where normal: These compression gauge readings confirm that the head gasket is OK and not burned at a point between two cylinders.
+CASE 1: All cylinder compression readings where normal.
+This is the correct test result and it confirms that both head gaskets are OK (not burned at a spot between two side-by-side cylinders).